while-basic/chris-celaya-blog/content/articles/unsloth-training.md

 ## Dataset Preparation

-We utilize the **Andy-3.5** dataset, a curated collection of Minecraft-specific dialogues.
+We utilize the Andy-3.5 dataset, curated and fine-tuned by Sweaterdog, specifically for Minecraft tasks.
+This dataset is designed to provide the AI with contextual knowledge of Minecraft gameplay, including crafting, exploration, and survival mechanics.
 The dataset is preprocessed to align with the ChatML format:

 ```python
 from datasets import load_dataset